jordaneruiz/Yummy-Paris/README.md

 ## BACKLOG
-• Game allows you to select 1 of the 2 characters available
 • The better the player is, the more donuts appear on the screen? -> Increasing dificulty lvl depending on score.
 The higher is the score the faster the food arrives
 • Player can Jump